-With Airbnb becoming an increasingly popular way for people to rent out vacation homes, more people than ever are flocking to the California coast.
-But with the growing usage of Airbnb, there is a question of who is responsible if a renter is injured while staying at someone else’s home – is it the renter, or the owner?
-This question may also apply to vacation homes and traditional bed and breakfasts if an accident occurs on the premises.
+Airbnb and other vacation rental companies have become an increasingly popular way for people to rent out vacation homes, and more people than ever are flocking to the California coast.
+With the growing usage of these rental companies, there are more injuries than ever before — and these incidents raise important questions about liability that don’t factor into most vacation plans: if a renter is injured while staying at someone else’s home, who is at fault — the renter or the owner?

 Whoever may be at fault, one thing is certain: their insurance company won’t want to pay out what the claim is really worth.
 If you are the victim, it is important to have a skilled team of Santa Barbara personal injury attorneys by your side to negotiate on your behalf.
 An injury may result in various setbacks and financial burdens, and no one should have to face such struggles alone.